diegmalta/diegmalta/README.md

 - AI with Python
 - Algorithms and Graphs.
 ## Systems Analyst Intern @ Finep.
-- Using Java and Camunda Platform (BPMN) to develop systems with workflow and decision automation.
+- Using Java and Camunda Platform (BPMN) to develop systems based on workflow with decision automation.

 ##